-From the award winning Batu Manikar Beach (a.k.a.
-United Nations Beach) to the scenic coastline at Layang-Layangan down south, there really is no shortage of picture-perfect views at Labuan’s sun-kissed beaches.
+Labuan boasts several beautiful, sandy beaches with scenic views.
+From the award-winning United Nations Beach to the vibrant coastline at Pantai Tanjung Purun near the island’s town centre, there really is no shortage of picture-perfect views at Labuan’s sun-kissed beaches.

-Pantai Batu Manikar is known as the UN ’08 Beach after it was accorded the COBSEA (Coordinating Body on the Seas of East Asia) Clean Beach Award by the United Nations Environment Programme in 2008.
+Labuan’s United Nations Beach or UN ’08 Beach is so named for being the recipient of the COBSEA (Coordinating Body on the Seas of East Asia) Clean Beach Award by the United Nations Environment Programme in 2008.

 Pantai Pohon Batu